zegelin/samsung-hvac-mtqq/README.md

 ## Status

 - [x] Frame Decoding
+- [ ] Tracking, bus enumeration and feature detection
+    - i.e, how the sub WRC knows which indoor units to talk to, and what features they have.
 - [ ] Command Decoding (partially complete)
 - [ ] Sub WRC emulation (in-progress)
 - [ ] MQTT integration